yenhochen/yenhochen.github.io/_posts/2023-08-19-Alternating Directions Method of Multipliers.md

 ---

-Alternating Directions Method of Multipliers (ADMM) {% cite boyd2011distributed -f admm-generalized-lasso %} is an effective class of iterative optimization algorithms that are particularly well-suited towards separable and non-smooth objectives.
+Alternating Directions Method of Multipliers (ADMM) [1] is an effective class of iterative optimization algorithms that are particularly well-suited towards separable and non-smooth objectives.
 The core idea is to break down a complex optimization problem into simple tractable subproblems.
 Most generally, ADMM targets objectives of the form

 $$
 \DeclareMathOperator*{\argmin}{arg\,min}